 Habbyn is a name that dates far back into the mists of early British history to the days of the Anglo-Saxon tribes.
 It is derived from Robert.
 The name is derived from a pet form of the personal name Robert.
 In England, in the Middle Ages, rhyming was often used as a device.
 This practice continued on into the 18th and 19th centuries; cockney, a London dialect of the 19th century, used rhymes almost exclusively to get its point across without the "upper classes" knowing what was being said.
 A common diminutive of Robert is Rob and Hobb.

 The surname Habbyn was first found in Huntingdonshire, where they held a family seat from very early times.

 Early History of the Habbyn family

-Another 67 words (5 lines of text) covering the years 1273, 1770 and 1656 are included under the topic Early Habbyn History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Habbyn research.
+Another 34 words (2 lines of text) covering the years 1273, 1770 and 1656 are included under the topic Early Habbyn History in all our PDF Extended History products and printed products wherever possible.

 Habbyn Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Habbyn are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Habbyn include: Hobbins, Hobbin, Hobbis, Hobbiss, Hoben and others.